nikigee/MagicDice/README.md

 Sure, this way I could screw up the calculation and end up running an illegal character and if the tool has a large database to work with, it could be robust enough to eliminate the need for a PHB altogether but more often than not these tools are limited to the SRD because of legal issues anyway.

 On a regular paper and pen character sheet, you don't face this issue at all.
 You can just enter 19 and trust in your own ability to do basic addition.
 That is sort of the philosophy my application strives for.
 I want to make playing dnd the most enjoyable experience possible and to do that I'm interested in automating the tedium out of the game without hampering the player's ability to do stuff.
 It shouldn't take two million years to create a character of a level higher than five.
 Ideally, I'd like it to be faster than on paper.

-- No more having to write down all your spells as a wizard before a session.
-- No more having to rewrite all your skills when you increase your strength.
-- No more having to create online accounts with shady websites.
-- No more having to rely on Wi-Fi in a game (you can simply download the application off the GitHub since its all client side).
-- No more having to roll large amounts of dice for a given spell (looking at you, Fireball).
-- No more having to import custom races/feats just to increase a skill modifier.

-## Website
-You can now run this tool in your browser at https://nikgo.me/MagicDice

-## Features
-- tbd

 ## Getting Started
 I have an example character loaded by default and the character creator is pretty quick and easy so I recommend just getting on and experimenting a bit.